paulhaimes/syllabus-template/README.md

 # syllabus-template
 An HTML/CSS template for creating a university course syllabus mini-site, built with Bootstrap.
 Uses Google Fonts for type rendering.
+Should work fine on mobile as well as desktop.
 ####
 Requires some knowledge of HTML.
 To change the colour of the top nav bar, see _/css/navbar-top.css_.